MoustaphaOuakka/cinema-management-spring-angular/README.md

-# Cinema Management Spring Boot in Back-End and Angular in Front-End
+# Cinema Management Spring Boot in Backend and Angular in Frontend